Even on busy days you can usually find an empty beach to breath the fresh air and admire the unspoilt areas of outstanding natural beauty.

 The nearby town of Cromer is a classic North Norfolk Coast town, situated on a cliff-top overlooking fine sandy beaches.
 Cromer Pier has survived despite bad damage and has a Lifeboat Station and Pavilion Theatre, which still stages end of pier shows.
 The church dominates the town as it has the tallest tower in Norfolk.
 The streets and alleys are crammed with shops, pubs, restaurants and cafes.

-Cromer Pier Theatre, North Norfolk Coast
+Cromer Pier and theatre, North Norfolk Coast

 Linking Cromer with Overstrand, is one of the best walks in Norfolk.
 A cliff top path takes you past the Cromer Lighthouse and the Royal Cromer Golf Course.
 Overstrand itself is a lovely village and attracted many rich and famous people to build holiday homes.